Revised February 6, 2022

-The Association of Entheogenic Practitioners is committed to providing guidance to support practitioners in delivering ethical care.
-As an organization, we take seriously our obligation to participant safety and to reflecting internally to promote ethical growth in our programs.
+The Association of Entheogenic Practitioners is committed to providing quality and comprehensive support to practitioners in delivering ethical care.
+As an organization, we take seriously our commitment to participant safety and to internal reflection to promote ethical growth in our programs.
 In service to this commitment, the AEP has established this Code of Ethics.
 The Code will remain a living document to grow and adapt with the ongoing integration of feedback and evolution of needs over time.

 For the purpose of protecting the safety and welfare of participants, patients, and clients, the Code of Ethics outlines ethical principles governing entheogenic rituals conducted by AEP practitioners.

 As practitioners, it is our individual and collective responsibility to aspire to the highest standards of integrity and ethical conduct.
 We agree to practice entheogenic rituals within our scope of competence and in accordance with this Code of Ethics.
-We directly address concerns regarding ethical issues and use professional judgment, supervision, and consultation when ethical dilemmas arise.
+We directly and promptly address ethical concerns and use professional judgment, supervision, and consultation when ethical dilemmas arise.

 The entheogenic ritual aims to provide an environment of safety and support for a person to engage with their own inner healing intelligence, one’s innate wisdom and ability to move towards wholeness and wellbeing.
 We act in the spirit of service to support each participant’s connection to their own inner healing intelligence.
 We devote ourselves to establishing relationships with participants based on trust, care, and attunement, and to support the participant’s own unfolding experience.